What Are We Breathing In?

 As a rational person, I cannot understand how any politician could think such actions would make for good policy.

 As a citizen, I am grieved to see this unprecedented level of callousness, lack of empathy, and disregard for basic human decency from our government leaders.
-I’m ashamed […]
+I’m ashamed that […]

 Smoking Still Kills…in So Many Ways